troii/Rudeltippen/README.md

 Step 2
 ------------------

-Go to your INSTLLATIONFOLDER rudeltippen and run
+Go to your INSTLLATIONFOLDER and run

 ```bash
 shutdown.sh